 Additionally, staff has analyzed several revenue scenarios and how they impact the Medicare growth for CY 2017.
 While HSCRC is approving a rate increase for RY 2018, it is focused on the impact on CY 2017 as well as CY 2018.
-During CY 2016, hospitals undercharged the mid-year GBR limit by approximately \$79.7 million, or about 1.00 percent.
+During CY 2016, hospitals undercharged the midyear GBR limit by approximately \$79.7 million, or about 1.00 percent.
 While the savings generated by this undercharge and the dis-savings that will generated through the recovery of this undercharge in CY 2017 will wash out for the hospital savings requirement, this could affect the total cost of care guardrail.
 Staff estimates that this could affect the total cost of care growth year-over-year by more than 0.50 percent.
 Combined with other fluctuations, this could cause Maryland to exceed the 1.00 percent total cost of care growth guardrail.
 HSCRC staff has requested that CMMI consider this temporary timing difference before noticing a triggering event.
-CMMI has provided verbal agreement with staff's request, and we are awaiting a written response.
+CMMI has accepted accounting for the undercharge in the proper calendar year.